Skip to content

 Disable Find My (DisableFMMiCloudSetting) macOS: This key is designed to disable the Find My functionality in iCloud Settings.
 To disable the user interface functionality of Find My Mac, supplement the ActivationLockAllowedWhileSupervised command with DisableFMMiCloudSetting, deployed as a custom configuration profile via MDM as "true" to your desired Mac computers.

-iOS Account Modification (allowAccountModification) iOS: This is a key designed to control user modification of user accounts.
-Deploy as a restrictions profile via MDM as "false" to prevent further user-level account modification.
+iOS Account Modification (allowAccountModification) iOS: This key is designed to control user account modification.
+Deploy it as a restrictions profile via MDM as "false" to prevent further user-level account modification.

 Activation Lock Mode (macOS and iOS — requires supervision)